Things To Do After Someone Dies

 - Obtain Letters Testamentary or Letters of Administration – Prior to reaching out to institutions that the deceased was working with, you’ll have to provide proof that you have a right to wrap up the deceased’s financial affairs.
 The proof you need is in the form of documents called letters of testamentary, or letters of administration

 - Consult a Lawyer—Even if You Decide Not to Hire One – After a loved one dies, the last thing many people want to do is hire legal help and compound their costs.
-However, the advice and help one can get from a lawyer is very useful during a time like this.
-A qualified professional could save an estate thousands of dollars, make the process of settling an estate much easier, and help family members avoid potential liability.
+However, the advice and help one can get from a lawyer are very useful during a time like this.
+A qualified professional could save estate thousands of dollars, make the process of settling an estate much easier, and help family members avoid potential liability.

 - Collect and Secure Pertinent Documents – One of the most difficult and time-consuming tasks associated with dealing with someone passing away is gathering the multitude of documents that need to be assembled.
 For some families, this can be a nightmare due to poor record-keeping, poor planning, and a lack of knowledge about where these critical documents are located.